-4.8 STUDENT AND CURRICULUM DEVELOPMENT
+4.11 STUDENT AND CURRICULUM DEVELOPMENT

-The primary purpose of the California Community Colleges system is to educate students and foster their success by preparing them to be engaged members of society and to be prepared for the careers of tomorrow.
-As economic, environmental, and social sustainability becomes increasingly important in all facets of society, the California Community Colleges system has a responsibility for moving the current and future generations toward a sustainable future.
+The purpose of the California Community Colleges system is to educate students and foster their success by preparing them to be engaged members of society and to be ready for the careers of tomorrow.
+As economic, environmental, and social sustainability becomes increasingly important in all facets of society, the California Community College system has a responsibility for moving the current and future generations toward a sustainable future.

-Greening educational curriculum - using campus wide infrastructure as a pedagogical tool to inform students about systems thinking and develop a holistic view of education for sustainable development - is a priority in achieving this goal.
+Greening educational curriculum - using campus-wide infrastructure as a pedagogical tool to inform students about systems thinking and develop a holistic view of education for sustainable development - is a priority in achieving this goal.
 By embedding social responsibility and sustainable development strategies into existing courses and encouraging new curricula with an environmental and sustainability focus, the community college system can play a crucial role in developing an environmentally sustainable future.

-The district will strive to create opportunities for student involvement, so that on-campus sustainability initiatives are transparent, accessible, and have a visible focus.
-Through this process, faculty, staff, administrators and students would be able to work together to become effective agents for positive change.
+The district should strive to create opportunities for student involvement, so that on-campus sustainability initiatives are transparent, accessible, and have a visible focus.
+Through this process, students, faculty, staff, and administrators would be able to work together to become effective agents for positive change.